What is a Vacation Rental?

 How Much Can I Earn With a Vacation Rental?

-The amount you can expect to earn with your vacation rental varies depending on the property, where it’s located, its amenities, etc. But according to the Evolve Vacation Rental Network, 1-bedroom vacation rentals in the 50th percentile earn about $38,490 per year, while a 3-bedroom brings in $98,688.
+But according to the Evolve Vacation Rental Network, a 1-bedroom vacation property in the 50th percentile earns about $38,490 per year, while a 3-bedroom brings in $98,688.

 Vacation Rental vs. Residential Rental Management